music

 What makes Tokyo's scene particularly special is its commitment to curation.
 Club nights are programmed with an attention to sonic coherence that would make a museum curator envious.
 A night at a Tokyo venue is not a random collection of DJs.
 It is a curated experience with a beginning, middle, and end.

 This curatorial rigor extends to the audience.
 Tokyo clubgoers listen with an intensity that is almost scholarly.
 They are there for the music, not for the social performance.
 The dancefloor is quiet between tracks.
 Phones are rarely visible.
+The cultural norms around club attendance produce a different quality of listening experience than is available in most cities.

 The Global Moment